Samantha Borkhoche, Ph.D.

 Working Papers:

-This paper uses linear local projections to measure the effects of green trade on environmental outcomes in SSA
+Uses linear local projections to measure the effects of green trade on environmental outcomes in Sub-Saharan Africa

-It finds that increasing green trade decreases the harmful effect on the environment with a peak decrease after about 3-5 years.
-There are decreases in ecological footprint by about 4\%, decreases in Net CO2 emissions embedded in trade by about 60-100\% of total domestic production, and decreases in PM2.5 by about 1%.
+Finds that increasing green trade decreases the harmful effect on the environment with decreases in ecological footprint by 3-10\%, insignificant long-term effects on net CO2 emissions embedded in trade, and decreases in PM2.5 by about 2-4%.

-Measuring the Effects of Geopolitical Risk on Remittances
+Estimating the Effects of Political Risk on Remittances

-This paper discusses the effects of geopolitical risk on remittances using various local projection models
+Estimates the effects of geopolitical and country-specific political risk on remittances using linear local projections

 The Effect of CBDC News on Bank Returns